stevana/deterministic-scheduler/README.md

 ### Example: broken atomic counter

+To show that our scheduler is indeed deterministic, let's implement the race condition between two increments from the introduction.

+First let's introduce an interface for shared memory.

 ``` haskell
 data SharedMemory a = SharedMemory
   { memReadIORef  :: IORef a -> IO a